-The Legacy Tree Project
+Legacy Tree Project

-NeighborWoods is our community tree planting initiative.
-It includes free workshops to residents on tree planting and care.
-Any neighborhood in Greenville County can apply to be a TreesGreenville NeighborWood.
-TreesGreenville provides free trees to participating residents in affordable housing NeighborWoods.
-In other NeighborWoods, there is a fee for each tree which ranges from $25 to $200 per tree.
-Email us to learn more about a community tree planting in your neighborhood.
+ReLEAF is our community tree planting initiative.
+We plant on private and public property.
+Any neighborhood in Greenville County can apply to partner with TreesGreenville on a planting in your community.
+We provide free trees to participating residents in affordable housing NeighborWoods.
+In other NeighborWoods, there is a fee for each tree which ranges from $25 to $100 per tree.
+Step 1: we need a Resident Coordinator.
+Download and complete our Resident Coordinator Application.

-With the help of our volunteers, partners, and members, TreesGreenville has planted over 6,000 trees in parks, greenways, schools, and neighborhoods in and around Greenville County.
-There are over 120 TreesGreenville plantings in what we like to think of as our County Arboretum.
+With the help of our corporate partners, donors, and volunteers, TreesGreenville has planted over 6,000 trees in parks, greenways, schools, and neighborhoods in and around Greenville County.
+We’ve had over 350 planting events at 150+ sites.
 We plant mostly native and urban hardy species.
 We plant most Saturday’s October-March and we are always looking for volunteers to come plant with us.
-Our plantings are funded through: an annual campaign, general donations, honorariums & memorials, grants, and our two annual events, ReLEAF Day and the Turkey Day 8k.
+Our plantings are funded through: our annual campaign, general donations, honorariums & memorials, grants, and our two annual events, ReLEAF Day and the Turkey Day 8k.
+Donate Now.
+Volunteer.

 25,000 Trees in 10 Years